federicobassetto/simpler-xmas/master-plan.md

 You are an expert full‑stack engineer.
 Create and maintain a **single Next.js application** that implements everything in this document.

-The goal is to build **“A Simpler Xmas”**, a small product that helps people design a calmer, more mindful Christmas using an AI‑generated, personalised two‑week advent‑style plan.
+The goal is to build **"A Simpler Xmas"**, a small product that helps people design a calmer, more mindful Christmas using an AI‑generated, personalised 25‑day advent plan (December 1–25).

 ## 1. Tech Stack and Project Setup